bikemaster2331/reflex/README.md

 # Reflex

 ## Description
 A real-time coding behavior analysis engine designed to detect logic flaws and structural anomalies without executing the code.
-Unlike traditional linters that rely on regex, or LLMs that rely on probabilistic guessing, Sasquatch uses Abstract Syntax Tree (AST) traversal to provide 100% deterministic feedback in milliseconds.
+Unlike traditional linters that rely on regex, or LLMs that rely on probabilistic guessing, reflex uses Abstract Syntax Tree (AST) traversal to provide 100% deterministic feedback in milliseconds.

 ---